swig-fortran/flibcpp/README.md

 ## License

-The entirety of this repository and its generated code are released under an MIT license.
+The source code for FlibCpp, including auto-generated code, is released under an MIT license.
 See the LICENSE file.

 It must be linked against an existing C++ standard library implementation (e.g.
 [libc++](https://libcxx.llvm.org) or [libstdc++](https://gcc.gnu.org/wiki/Libstdc++)), so those are not covered by this license.

 SWIG is not required to use this project.
 SWIG-generated code does _not_ inherit SWIG's GPL license.

+The [CgvFindVersion.cmake helper
+script](https://github.com/sethrj/cmake-git-version) used for determining the release info is released independently under an Apache-2.0 license.